-The Elgin watch company was founded in 1864 in Elgin Illinois as the National Watch Company.
-It seems that right from the start folk referred to the new products as the watches from Elgin, or Elgin watch.
-And so in 1874 the name was changed Elgin National Watch Company.
+The Elgin watch company was founded in 1864 in Elgin, Illinois as the National Watch Company.
+But right from the start folks referred to the new products as the watches from Elgin, or Elgin watches, so in 1874 the name was changed Elgin National Watch Company.
 Between 1864 and sometime in the 1960s, Elgin manufactured 10s of millions of pocket and wrist watches.
-The Elgin National Watch Company was for a time, by some measures, one of the largest industrial concerns in the world.
+The Elgin National Watch Company was for a time, one of the largest industrial concerns in the world.

-Elgin pocketwatches from its early years are particularly interesting because of the methods and philosophy of the Elgin company.
+Elgin pocketwatches from the early years are particularly interesting because of the methods and philosophy of the Elgin company.
 Elgin used what were at the time quite advanced tools, techniques and labor practices to achieve a very high quality product, in high volumes, at a relatively affordable price.
 Elgin watches were created using mechanized, repeatable processes, organized quality control and standardized, interchangeable, parts.
-The result was a product of high quality made in large quantities that dwarfed Elgin's competitors.
+These things are all common practices in industry today, but not so at that time.
+The result was a product of high quality made in large quantities that dwarfed that of Elgin's competitors.

 Prior to Elgin's time, watches were made completely by hand, frequently by a single craftsman, from start to finish.
-Repairs could only be completed on such watches by someone with sufficient skill to fabricate replacement parts from raw material.
+Repairs could only be completed on such watches by someone with sufficient skill to fabricate replacement parts, from scratch, from raw material.
 Elgin watches on the other hand, were mass manufactured and highly standardized.
 Spare parts parts were provided by Elgin that were drop-in replacements for the originals.

 Elgin was extremely successful with this strategy.
 In fact, the company introduced more than half the watches made in America from 1920-1928.
 An Elgin advertisement in 1928 claimed that there were more than 14,418 retail jewelers in the United States and all but 12 carried Elgin watches.